edgio-docs/edgio-docs/src/guides/v7/performance/rules/features.md

       })
     ```

--   **include (*Array of string values*):** Contains the set of parameter(s) that may be included in the cache key.
+-   **include (*Array of strings*):** Contains the set of parameter(s) that may be included in the cache key.
 A unique cache key will be generated for each request that contains a unique value for a query string parameter defined in this feature.

     **Example:**